In the following guide I explain how to disassemble a MacBook Pro 15″ (Mid 2010) in order to remove and replace the keyboard.

 In my case something sticky was spilled on the keyboard and it stopped working completely.
-In fact, the MacBook Pro didn’t even start with the damaged keyboard connected.
+In fact, the laptop didn’t even start with the damaged keyboard connected to the motherboard.

 The serial number can be located on the bottom case or memory slot.

 For this repair you’ll need the following tools:

 – 1.5 mm slotted screwdriver ( I used it for removing battery screws).